 - An overview of Jewish scripture

-You can register for this core class here.
+You can register for this core class by contacting me.

 In addition to the content below, classes are set aside for the practice of spiritual storytelling.

-The three themes alternate from semester to semester, and cover these topics:
+The themes alternate from semester to semester, and cover these topics:

 - Storytelling without notes